Gardening Australia: Segments

 Cundall had a segment called Pete's Mailbag where viewers could ask questions or send in photographs or letters about their own gardens.

 The show has several segments, which include all forms of gardening, from sculptural and artistic gardens to vegetable growing and xeriscaping.
 Most segments are filmed on location.

 The program has an Ask It/Solve It section where people can submit their garden questions/problems to be answered by the presenters.

-The 6 Bed Rotation Vegetable Crop (formally Pete's Patch) at the Royal Tasmanian Botanical Gardens is still in the show, now called 'The Vegie Patch' with Tino Carnevale presenting.
+The 6 Bed Rotation Vegetable Crop (formerly 'Pete's Patch') at the Royal Tasmanian Botanical Gardens is still in the show, now called 'The Vegie Patch' with Tino Carnevale presenting.

 The Vegie Guide is a new feature which suggests a range of vegetables that can be planted each month, in the broad climate zones around Australia.

+Spinoffs

+Gardening Australia Junior

+In 2023, the ABC announced a brand new Gardening Australia spinoff series titled Gardening Australia Junior, a gardening series for kids that would air on Friday nights at 7:05 pm and feature 20 episodes.
+Costa Georgiadis hosts the program and is featured alongside Gardening Australia presenters Clarence Slockee, Hannah Moloney and Tammy Huynh.